 One of the prominent features of the temple is that inside the temple complex there lies the imprint of the feet of the Goddess on a block of stone.
 Also, when zooming into the area where the temple is present via Google Satellite, the imprint of a giant foot spans across the valley in the area near the temple.

-By Air: The Bhuntar Airport at Kullu which is 10 km from Manali.
-The airport is connected by Vayudoot services with Delhi and Chandigarh.
+- Air: The Bhuntar Airport at Kullu which is 10 km from Manali.

-By rail: The closest narrow gauge railhead is at Jogindernagar(126 kms from Kullu & 166 kms from Manali).
-Also, the closest broad gauge railheads are Chandigarh (397 kms from Kullu and 357 kms from Manali) and Ambala (355km.)
+- Rail: The closest narrow gauge railhead is at Jogindernagar.
+Also, the closest broad gauge railheads are Chandigarh and Ambala.

-Hotel Hadimba Heights at Dhungri near Ghatotkach & Hadimba Temple is another grand place to check in.
+- Hotel Hadimba Heights at Dhungri near Ghatotkach & is another grand place to check in.
 It has a wonderful homely atmosphere with serene natural surroundings.